saferinsulin/website/key-principles.md

 - **All** patients should have their **HBA1c checked on admission** to Critical Care.

-- There is an increasing prevalence of type 2 diabetes in the population and with it recent advances in novel antidiabetic agents that may have specific risks and benefits for the critically ill patient.
+- There is an increasing prevalence of type 2 diabetes in the population and with it recent advances in **novel antidiabetic agents that may have specific risks and benefits for the critically ill patient**.
 For instance, the use of sodium–glucose-co-transporter 2 (SGLT-2) has an associated risk of euglycaemic ketoacidosis.
 These guidelines aim to [provide guidance](/drugs) on the use of these agents in critical care.

-- Critically ill patients have unpredictable absorption of subcutaneous insulin and this may pose a risk of both under- and over-dosing of insulin.
+- Critically ill patients have **unpredictable absorption of subcutaneous insulin** and this may pose a risk of both under- and over-dosing of insulin.